 Fighting for the right to recreation in the 1960s

-Near Fort Lauderdale, Dr. Von D. Mizell - Eula Johnson State Park is named for two Civil Rights Movement activists who fought for African-Americans’ rights to county beach access.
+Near Fort Lauderdale, Dr. Von D. Mizell-Eula Johnson State Park is named for two civil rights movement activists who fought for the rights of African Americans to county beach access.
 Mizell was the first black surgeon in Broward County and Johnson the president of the local NAACP chapter.
 Both led “wade-ins” at a whites-only beach and successfully pressured the county, creating momentum for a later court victory that integrated area schools.
-In another pivotal moment for Civil Rights in Florida, professors Clarence Owens and W.O.
+In another pivotal moment for civil rights in Florida, professors Clarence Owens and W.O.
 Mack and their families were denied entrance to Maclay Gardens State Park — prompting an NAACP lawsuit that helped integrate the entire park system.

 This article was published in the Real Florida ℠ Connection, the Florida State Parks e-newsletter.
 Sign-up to get updates and stories from your state parks the first week of every month.